RebelGuy/chat-mate/projects/server/readme.md

 - `LOG_ANALYTICS_WORKSPACE_ID`: The Client ID of the Log Analytics Workspace that is attached to the Application Insights for the current server App Service instance.

 The following set of environment variables is available only for **local development** (that is, where `NODE_ENV`=`local`):
-- `USE_FAKE_CONTROLLERS`: [Optional, defaults to `false`] If true, replaces some controllers with test-only implementations that generate fake data.
+- `USE_FAKE_CONTROLLERS`: [Optional, defaults to `fa
+lse`] If true, replaces some controllers with test-only implementations that generate fake data.
 This also disables communication with external APIs (that is, it is run entirely offline).

 The following set of environmnet variables is available only for **deployed instances** (that is, where `NODE_ENV`=`debug` || `NODE_ENV`=`release`):
 - `APPLICATIONINSIGHTS_CONNECTION_STRING`: The connection string to use for connecting to the Azure Application Insights service. *This is set automatically by Azure.*